 So the limit for this particular athlete can be explained using different models.
-For example, the athlete might have good aerobic capacity, but very poor movement efficiency (for example very inefficient change of direction that costs him time and energy), his intra-rep recovery (recovery in those 15sec between runs in YoYo) could be subpar and cost him the score.
+For example, the athlete might have the good aerobic capacity, but very poor movement efficiency (for example very inefficient change of direction that costs him time and energy), his intra-rep recovery (recovery in those 15sec between runs in YoYo) could be subpar and cost him the score.

 We can also rely on another famous model, Critical Power (or Critical Velocity) model:

-In this model we have two components: critical velocity (CV) (the velocity or power that can be maintained for longer period of time, and it is usually at midpoint of vVO2max/MAS and Gas Exchange Threshold, or vGET, vLT, and so forth) and W’ or D’, which can be called “anaerobic reserve” or “nitro”.
+In this model we have two components: critical velocity (CV) (the velocity or power that can be maintained for a longer period of time, and it is usually at the midpoint of vVO2max/MAS and Gas Exchange Threshold, or vGET, vLT, and so forth) and W’ or D’, which can be called “anaerobic reserve” or “nitro”.
 These two components (please bear in mind that there are different models that have more components) can explain pretty well the endurance performance.
-For example, we might have two runners/athletes that have same performance, but might have different CV and D’ – so one might be more “aerobic” and have less “kick” and other vice versa.
+For example, we might have two runners/athletes that have the same performance, but might have different CV and D’ – so one might be more “aerobic” and have less “kick” and other vice versa.

-The point I am trying to make here is that we might have two athletes that have the same performance in a test, but be limited by different factor (i.e. rate limiters).
+The point I am trying to make here is that we might have two athletes that have the same performance in a test but be limited by a different factor (i.e. rate limiters).
 Another point to be made is that there is NO SINGLE model of performance and we must rely on multi-model thinking and understand that we are dealing with models and use multiple of them to help our reasoning and decision making.

-Then the another problem emerges – how complex do we need to go (or as I love to say how deep down the rabbit hole we need to go).
+Then another problem emerges – how complex do we need to go (or as I love to say how deep down the rabbit hole we need to go).
 Generally the higher the level of the athlete, the deeper we need to go to look for potential limiters and gain smaller and smaller gains in performance.
-This reminds me of a fractal and I have addressed this in Grand Unified Theory of Sport Performance article and video.
+This reminds me of a fractal and I have addressed this in Grand Unified Theory of Sports Performance article and video.

 For example, let’s expand the simple physiological model from the above: